Yasukuni Shrine gives outlook on modern war history

 Located near Imperial Palace in the Kudan district of Tokyo, it provides an outlook on the unique Shinto shrine and the modern war history of Japan.

-Approaching the End-of-War Anniversary on August 15, I visited the shrine to learn about it and the history of Japan at war.
+I decided to visit the shrine to learn about it and the history of Japan at war.

 A couple-minute walk from Kudanshita Station of Tozai Line took me to a large light tower called takadoro (literally, tall lantern).
 Japan’s largest shrine lantern was made with Japanese and Western architectural methods in 1871 to console the spirits of those who were killed in battle.
 The lantern has continued to light up not only the front of the shrine, but the entire hill that Kudan is located on.